EmpathyTechnologies/TrioCode-Curriculum/01-html-intro/1_Activity.md

 Theres a lot of different elements you can use with HTML.
 You can see some of the most commonly used elements below but for a complete list you can visit [this web page](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) by MDN Web Docs.

-Some common HTML Elements:
+Some Common HTML Elements: (Useful list for one of our activities today)
-  1. head - this contains the data that the computer reads like the title of the page, where to find the files for the styling, and much more
+  1. head - contains the data that the computer reads like the title of the page, where to find the files for the styling, and much more
-  2. title - this contains the data that the browser will show in the tab as the title of the web page
+  2. title - contains the data that the browser will show in the tab as the title of the web page
-  3. body - this contains the bones of the web page, it will contain all of the data shown and displayed on the web page
+  3. body - contains the bones of the web page, it will contain all of the data shown and displayed on the web page
-  4. header - this usually contains important static information such as a logo and some navigation to the different pages on a web site
+  4. header - usually contains important static information such as a logo and some navigation to the different pages on a web site
-  5. footer - this usually contains the copyright information as well as a sitemap if used
+  5. footer - usually contains the copyright information as well as a sitemap if used
   6. p - short for paragraph, is used to contain text and is just one of many ways to display  various text
-  7. div - this is just a container, used for grouping items together such as cards for blogs
+  7. div - just a container, used for grouping items together such as cards for blogs
-  8. button - this is used for interaction with the user, mostly found in forms and navigation
+  8. button - used for interaction with the user, mostly found in forms and navigation
   9. nav - short for navigation - this usually contains all the links for the web site navigation
   10. ul - short for unordered list - used to organize a list of items in no specific order, there's also organized lists (ol) and they're both made up of list items (li)